sanglinwei/sanglinwei21/_pages/about.md

 ## Bridge the gap between learning and optimization for energy system

 ## Introduction
-I'm pursing my Ph.d degree advised by Yinliang Xu in Tsinghua-Berkeley Shenzhen Institute, Shenzhen, China, which belong to EMS group head by Hongbin Sun.
-I'm trying to aim higher and to be a problem solver in energy system by CS and optimization techniques.
+I'm pursing my Ph.d degree advised by Yinliang Xu in Tsinghua-Berkeley Shenzhen Institute, Shenzhen, China, which belongs to EMS group head by Hongbin Sun.
+I am working on leveraging the machine learning and optimization techniques to solve the power system problems.
 I have been supporting Bayern Munich FC since 2011.
 My CV is [here](https://github.com/sanglinwei/CV/blob/master/resume.pdf).

-## Researches
+## Recent News

-- Image-based skills (from OpenCV to CNN-based)
-- Multi-armed bandits problem for demand response
-- Distributed optimization and control
-- Online optimization and learning works
-- Renewables / electricity prices predictions
-- Learning-based optimization
+- Papers
+  > - Our paper "Electricity Price Prediction for Energy Storage System Arbitrage: A Decision-focused Approach" is accepted by IEEE Trans. on Smart Grid, April 2022.
-- Optimization-based learning
+- Meeting
+  > - Attend hydro discussion in Qinghai University 2021/9/24-2021/9/26
-- Low carbon economics
+- Project
+  > - Consulting project

 ### Focused topics